Cleone Stapleton-Simmonds

-Cleone Stapleton-Simmonds is a Nevisian attorney and politician serving as a member of the Nevis Island Assembly for the 5th constituency.
+Cleone Stapleton-Simmonds is a Nevisian attorney and politician serving as a member of the Nevis Island Assembly, representing District 5/the Saint Thomas' parish.

 Political career

-Stapleton-Simmonds was first elected in March 2020 to the Nevis Island Assembly in a by-election for the St Thomas’ Parish/5th constituency as a member of the Nevis Reformation Party (NRP), following the retirement of the incumbent NRP representative Joseph Parry.
+Stapleton-Simmonds was first elected in March 2020 to the Nevis Island Assembly in a by-election for District 5/St Thomas’ Parish as a member of the Nevis Reformation Party (NRP), following the retirement of the incumbent NRP representative Joseph Parry.
 Following this result, she became the first woman elected as a parliamentary representative of the NRP.
+In September 2020, Stapleton-Simmonds unsuccessfully stood to be leader of the NRP, losing to Janice Daniel-Hodge.
+However, she was announced as Deputy Leader of the party.

-She was re-elected at the 2022 election, however, was later removed from the NRP in 2023 over disagreements with party leader and fellow parliamentary representative Janice Daniel-Hodge about who should become Leader of the Opposition.
+Stapleton-Simmonds was re-elected as the representative of District 5 at the 2022 election, becoming one of two elected NRP members sitting in Opposition in the Assembly, with NRP leader Janice Daniel-Hodge being elected to District 4.
+In February 2023, she was suspended from the NRP and in May was formally removed from the party following reported disagreements between her and party leader Janice Daniel-Hodge over the process of appointing a senator and a Leader of the Opposition.
 Stapleton-Simmonds currently sits as an independent representative in the Nevis Island Assembly.